 How to connect your long range reader to Kisi

 With their extended range, long range readers offer enhanced convenience and improved efficiency in many scenarios.
 Thanks to Kisi’s Wiegand board, you can upgrade long range readers to the cloud to enable smart capabilities like centralized and remote management, video surveillance integration, and analytics.

 Watch the video below for detailed info on integrating long range readers with Kisi, the benefits, use cases, and installation tips.

 The long range reader is a type of proximity reader, which means you can follow the same hardware and software installation steps we listed above.

 Take a look at the pictures below to see what the final wiring should look like.

 How do proximity readers work with other components?

-That’s why a lot of construction and architecture companies ask us how to specify electric door hardware into their project.
-When thinking about how to specify electric door hardware it is important to think about more than just the reader.
-(This might be the only visible part to the user).
+Many construction and architecture companies ask us how to incorporate and specify electric door hardware into their project.
+It is important to think about more than just the reader.
+Below are some of the hardware products to consider covered in this overview:

 - Card readers / Proximity readers

 For a construction company, the best phase to start looking at this is when drafting the plans.
 Typically, wiring or cable runs need to be indicated during this phase.
 Once the walls are closed, you can still install hardware, but cables need to be pulled when the walls are open.